UniHD-CEG/gpugraph500/README.md

 $ chmod u+x *.sh
 ```

 To install (Useful for Profiling and Tracing)

 - scorep_install.sh

 Run:

 ```
-cp scripts/scorep_install.sh ~
+cp scripts/scorep_install.sh $HOME
-cd ~
+cd $HOME
 chmod u+x scorep_install.sh
-./scorep_install.sh
 ...
 ```

 ## Script r-ify.sh
 ### Description
 It uses the execution traces to generate R-code.
-This R-code (once run) shows the time meassurements of the Phases of the BFS code.
+This R-code (once run) shows the time measurements of the Phases of the BFS code.
 This script uses result files with same Scale Factor.
 The results are represented as a Barplot.

 ### Execution